-The average real estate agent sold 12 homes last year, according to a recent NAR survey.
+The average real estate agent sold 11 homes last year, according to a recent NAR survey.
 But why settle for average?

 Dave’s real estate Endorsed Local Providers (ELPs) sell at least 35 homes a year and have experience in both good and bad markets.
 Best of all, you can trust an ELP to give you the same helpful advice you’d hear from Dave.
 Why?
 Because ELPs are Dave fans too!

 If you’re planning to sell your home, why not work with the best of the best?
 Find the top agents in your area today!